-Increased emphasis on natural capital markets also raises questions relating to the distribution of benefits from natural capital and related impacts for local economies10.
-Concerns have been raised in relation to trade-offs with food security, and the involvement of rural communities in land use decision-making and in relation to access to land for housing, enterprise and new farming entrants11.
-Natural capital markets currently remain relatively under-developed and a critical challenge for policy makers relates to achieving a balance between achieving win-wins for biodiversity, food security and rural communities, while providing investors with strong returns on investment from land value and carbon i The Strutt and Parker Farmland, Estates and Forestry land indexes do include a significant proportion of total rural land sales and include enriched data (on buyer motivations etc.) in around 50% of cases.
+Increased emphasis on natural capital markets also raises questions relating to the distribution of benefits from natural capital and related impacts for local economies.
+Concerns have been raised in relation to trade-offs with food security, and the involvement of rural communities in land use decision-making and in relation to access to land for housing, enterprise and new farming entrants.
+Natural capital markets currently remain relatively under-developed and a critical challenge for policy makers relates to achieving a balance between achieving win-wins for biodiversity, food security and rural communities, while providing investors with strong returns on investment from land value and carbon markets to support the UK Governments in meeting their net zero commitments.

+&lt;sup>i The Strutt and Parker Farmland, Estates and Forestry land indexes do include a significant proportion of total rural land sales and include enriched data (on buyer motivations etc.) in around 50% of cases.